5 min read

 The future of AI collaboration is not just better prompts.

-It is shared work where people and agents can reason together, produce something durable, and move through bounded next steps without losing context.
+It is shared work where people and AI participants can reason together, produce something durable, and move through bounded next steps without losing context.

 That is the mesh worth building.